 - Embarrassment about the state of living spaces

 - Denial of the cluttered condition of living spaces

 - Not allowing service people into living spaces

 How Is Hoarding Disorder Diagnosed?

-The process of diagnosing hoarding disorder involves conducting assessments of the patient in regard to their hoarding behavior.
-The process may also involve interviews with loved ones, caregivers, or others who might have insight into the behavior.
+The process of diagnosing hoarding disorder involves conducting assessments of the patient regarding their hoarding behavior.
+The process may also include interviews with loved ones, caregivers, or others who might have insight into the behavior.
 The goal of the process is to identify the nature and extent of the behaviors and to rule out other possible causes.

-To satisfy a diagnosis of hoarding disorders, the behaviors must fit the following criteria:
+To satisfy a diagnosis of hoarding disorder, the behaviors must fit the following criteria:

 - The patient must have persistent difficulty parting with possession, even when the possessions have no value.

 - The difficulty must come from a perceived need to keep the items and distress at the thought of discarding them.